mj19981995/modelmapper/getting-started/index.md

 While ModelMapper will do its best to implicitly match source and destination properties for you, sometimes you may need to explicitly define mappings between properties.

-Let's map `Order.billingAddress.street` to `OrderDTO.billingStreet`.
+Let's map `Order.billingAddress.street` to `OrderDTO.billingStreet` and `Order.billingAddress.city` to `OrderDTO.billingCity`.
 First we'll define a `PropertyMap` that contains this mapping:

 {:.prettyprint .lang-java}
 	PropertyMap<Order, OrderDTO> orderMap = new PropertyMap<Order, OrderDTO>() {
 	  protected void configure() {
 	    map().setBillingStreet(source.getBillingAddress().getStreet());
+	    map(source.billingAddress.getCity(), destination.billingCity);
 	  }
 	};

-Then we can add the mapping to our `ModelMapper` instance:
+ModelMapper supports a variety of approaches to mapping properties, allowing you to use any mix of methods and field references.
+With our mappings defined we can add them to our `ModelMapper` instance:

 {:.prettyprint .lang-java}
 	modelMapper.addMappings(orderMap);